How our team use Story Cards to contribute to deeper and richer conversations within teams and organisations.

 Get creative in how you use the cards.
 There is almost no limit as to how they could contribute to deeper and richer conversations within your team.

 Recently TomorrowToday created a set of Story Cards (much like a deck of cards but with images) that can be used to ignite multiple conversations in a creative and participative manner.
 A simple, yet effective resource available now for you to use with your team.
-Why not give it a go?
+Why not give it a go – grab a set of the story cards here?